 - Store the name of your identity domain in the environment variable

-FTM_IDOMAIN.To find out your account’s identity domain name, follow the instructions at Obtaining Account Information.
+FTM_IDOMAIN.To find out the identity domain of your service instance, follow the instructions at Identity Domain Name, User Name, and Password.